bowen0701/bowen0701.github.io/about.md

 permalink: /about/
 ---

-I am Bowen Li, Data Scientist at Vpon and a hybird of researcher/engineer, enjoying breaking down hard business problems and finding solutions with real-world massive datasets by tailoring machine learning models, to extract insights and build data products.
+I am Bowen Li, Data Scientist at Vpon and a hybird of researcher/engineer, enjoying breaking down hard business problems and finding solutions with real-world massive datasets by tailoring machine learning models, to extract insights and build machine learning-based data products.

 The best email address to contact me is bowen0701 at gmail.com.